thegworld/gtx-browser/base/memory/raw_ptr.md

 more non-Renderer processes first.

 The protection can increase memory usage:
-- For each memory allocation Chromium's allocator (PartitionAlloc) allocates extra 16 bytes (4 bytes to store the BackupRefPtr's ref-count associated with the allocation, the rest to maintain alignment requirements).
+- For each memory allocation GTx Browser's allocator (PartitionAlloc) allocates extra 16 bytes (4 bytes to store the BackupRefPtr's ref-count associated with the allocation, the rest to maintain alignment requirements).